NerdNu/VehicleControl/README.md

  * Optionally break passenger carts containing configured mob types.
  * Optionally exempt from breaking passenger carts containing configured mob types that have been named.

+The option to remove special carts (chest, furnace and hopper carts) was not implemented as it is no longer used on any nerd.nu servers.

 Principle